aliasboink/aliasboink/README.md

 ###

-- Currently working as a DevOps Engineer with ArgoCD, Kuberntees, ArgoCD, Terraform, Atlantis and more.
+- Currently working as a DevOps Engineer with ArgoCD, Kubernetes, ArgoCD, Terraform, Atlantis and more.
 - Learning Golang with the aim to create solutions to infra problems
 - I use Arch btw.